MooersLab/emacs-learning-spiral-hydra/README.md

 ### Requirements

-Requries the hydra package from MELPA.
+Requries the `hydra` package from MELPA.
-I also use the pretty-hydra package.
+I also use the `pretty-hydra` package.
-I use version 30.0.5 of GNU Emacs on a Mac.
+I use version 30.0.5 of GNU Emacs on an intel Mac.
-It should work with version 29 of GNU Emacs.
+It should work with version 29 of GNU Emacs and perhaps earlier versions of Emacs.

 ### Configuration

 The configuration below is for the users of the `use-package` package system for managing Emacs packages.

-- Customize file path.
+- Customize the file path.
 I store the file learning-spiral-hydra.el inside of the folder `~/emacs30/my-hydras/`
 - Customize the keybinding below if it conflicts.
 Check by entering `C-h k C-c 1`, where `C` stands for the Control key and the `-` means press the Control key with the second key simultaneously.
 - Customize the content of each hydra to meet your learning objectives.
 - Add the following lines to your init.el file.